 Tenuta di Salviano was purchased by the Principe Corsini family in the late 17th century.
 The propety has Ethruscan and Roman descent, in fact the main house on Salviano was a Roman villa and somewhere on the estate is a necropolis.
 Donna Nerina Corsini married Il Marchese Enrico Incisa della Rocchetta, and their two children Giovanni and Eleonora are now the owners of Tenuta di Salviano.
 Il Marchese Giovanni Incisa della Rocchetta manages the estate and oversees the winemaking with his wife, La Marchesa Tara.

 Bright and refreshing with aromas of white flowers and flavors of tropical fruit.
 There is also a strong, but pleasant mineral component that is very evident on the palate providing complexity and mouth feel.

-A soft, easy drinking red that pairs well with pizza and pasta dishes.
-Also with red meats like a grilled steak and pork.
+A soft, easy drinking white that pairs well with pizza and pasta dishes.
+Also with meats like a grilled steak and pork.

 points of distinction

 - Grapes are hand harvested and heavy selection is done in vineyard to ensure only the best grapes are used

 - All vines are trained in a normal system of counter espalier and pruned with Guyot.

 - Average age of vine: Between 20 to 25 years